Skip to content

 Authentication

-All connections to the MCP server require authentication using an access token (API key).
+All connections to the MCP server require authentication using an API key.
 You can create and manage your API keys on the OriginalVoices Platform.

 API Key Security